MICC

 • The Mission and Installation Contracting Command is currently leveraging direct hire authority granted by the Office of Personnel Management to federal agencies for filling vacancies across many of its 28 contracting offices throughout the nation to address critical hiring needs and a shortage of candidates.

-• New employee onboarding is a critical process that introduces new hires to their roles, responsibilities, team and culture of the Mission and Installation Contracting Command and its 28 contracting activities across the nation.
+• New employee onboarding is a critical process that introduces new hires to their roles, responsibilities, team and culture of the Mission and Installation Contracting Command and its 30 contracting locations across the nation.
 Successful onboarding is an ongoing effort that extends beyond the initial days or weeks.
 By investing time and resources in new employee onboarding, the MICC aims to increase employee satisfaction, engagement and retention, ultimately contributing to the overall success of our organization.

 Helpful links: